 NEW!
-Third comprehensive review of the framework for capacity-building in developing
+Third comprehensive review of the implementation of the framework for

 Following the adoption of the terms of reference of the third review of the implementation of the

 capacity-building framework during COP 21, Parties will carry out the review at the forthcoming SBI session,